thirtythreeforty/lessspace.vim/README.md

 # LessSpace.vim

 This simple plugin will strip the trailing whitespace from the file you are editing.
-However, it does this only on the lines you have visited in Insert mode; it leaves all the others untouched.
+However, it does this only on the lines you edit or visit in Insert mode; it leaves all the others untouched.

 I wrote this plugin because I work with people whose editors don't clean up whitespace.
 My editor (Vim) *did* strip all whitespace, and saving my edits caused a lot of extraneous whitespace changes that showed up in version control logs.